wcheung-code/ffr-difficulty-model-poc/README.md

-# Implementation of Expectation Maximization Algorithm to Access Stepchart Difficulties
+# Implementation of EM Algorithm to Assign Stepchart Difficulties